sumowll/BD4H-Bootcamp/web/spark-graphx.md

 top5ComorbidityVertices: Array[(org.apache.spark.graphx.VertexId, Int)] = Array((3129,86), (335,63), (857,58), (2048,49), (669,48))
 ```

-And we could check the vertex of index 3129 in original graph is
+And we can check the vertex of index 3129 in original graph is

 ```
 scala> graph.vertices.filter(_._1 == 3129).collect